 This created tension within Scotland but with their king’s leadership failing to inspire a great fight against the British and the occupation of their lands, there was not much that they could do without a leader.
 It would seem that as long as the English stood strong, they would ultimately be subjugated by King Edward.

-A minor noble without any real background to speak of, William Wallace came on the scene in 1297, a year after Scotland had been invaded by the British.
-Wallace’s first actions became the spark that would go on to set off the powder keg that was the political climate of Scotland.
-His first act was an assassination.
+A minor noble without any real background to speak of, William Wallace came on the scene in May 1297, a year after Scotland had been invaded by the British.
+Wallace’s first actions at Lanark became the spark that would go on to set off the powder keg that was the political climate of Scotland.

 His brutality, however, still showed at this battle.
 Hugh Cressingham, the treasurer to the King of England, had been slain in the battle and Wallace along with the other Scots, flayed his skin and took pieces of Hugh’s flesh as a token, displaying his hatred for the British.